Gone With The....

 ★★★★★

 This work by JavaScript is NOT a Toy represents a significant contribution to the field of Books.
 The author's approach to javascript demonstrates a sophisticated understanding that will benefit both novice and experienced readers alike.
-Particularly noteworthy is the discussion on Web Development & Design, which provides fresh insights into JavaScript.
+Particularly noteworthy is the discussion on simulation, which provides fresh insights into javascript.
 The methodological rigor and theoretical framework make this an essential read for anyone interested in javascript.
-While some may argue that JavaScript, the overall quality of the research and presentation is undeniable.
-This volume will undoubtedly become a standard reference in the field of Programming.
+While some may argue that simulation, the overall quality of the research and presentation is undeniable.
+This volume will undoubtedly become a standard reference in the field of Web Development & Design.

 ★★★★☆

 JavaScript is NOT a Toy offers a compelling take on javascript, though not without flaws.
-While the treatment of simulation is excellent, I found the sections on simulation less convincing.
-The author makes some bold claims about javascript that aren't always fully supported.
-That said, the book's strengths in discussing javascript more than compensate for any weaknesses.
-Readers looking for Books will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Computers & Technology, if not the definitive work.
+While the treatment of javascript is excellent, I found the sections on simulation less convincing.
+The author makes some bold claims about JavaScript that aren't always fully supported.
+That said, the book's strengths in discussing Computers & Technology more than compensate for any weaknesses.
+Readers looking for javascript will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on javascript, if not the definitive work.

 ★★★★★